gitpod-io/browser-extension/README.md

 To release a new version, follow these steps:

-1. Bump up the version value inside `manifest.json`
+1. Bump up the version value inside `package.json`
-1. Push your changes to `master`
+1. Push your changes to `main`
 1. Create a tag `vX.Y.Z`
 1. Compose a list of changes using the list of commits that were pushed since last version
 1. [Create a new release](https://github.com/gitpod-io/browser-extension/releases/new), listing changes: